Lilifrontback/pack-de-de/README.md

 * `de-de..lastname`: Anonymize with a random german last names from a sample of ~500 items
 * `de-de..phone`: Anonymize german telephone numbers, (only option is `mode`: `mobile` or `landline`)
 * `de-de.secu`: Anonymize german social security numbers
+* `de-de.cb` : Anonymize credit card numbers with a sample of 40 items

 ## Installation